The 2026 Nonprofit Digital Infrastructure Imperative: From Overhead to Mission Infrastructure

 - Score 5 (Optimized): Comprehensive MFA across all systems; network segmentation isolating payment processing; SOC 2 Type II vendor compliance verified; board-level cybersecurity committee established with fiduciary oversight; incident response protocols documented and tested quarterly.

-Dimension 3: AI Readiness & Ethical Governance
+Dimension 3: AI Readiness & 2026 Governance Templates

 - Score 1 (Nascent): No AI strategy; staff unaware of 48% sector adoption benchmark; no bias mitigation protocols.